vanttec/vanttec_documentation/source/car/car_electronics_embedded_systems.rst

-SDV Electronics and embedded systems
+SDV Electronics and Embedded Systems
 ====================================